1943 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2004 - Present

-The 1943 Walking Liberty Half Dollar stands as one of the most coveted coins among collectors, with certain high-grade specimens commanding extraordinary prices at auction.
-This wartime coin’s value is primarily driven by condition, with the difference between circulated and mint state examples being dramatic.
+The 1943 Walking Liberty Half Dollar commands extraordinary prices at auction when examples survive in near-perfect condition.
+This wartime coin’s value is driven primarily by grade, with the gap between circulated and top mint state specimens being absolutely dramatic.

-The Walking Liberty half dollar was first introduced in 1916 as part of a comprehensive redesign of American silver coinage.
+The Walking Liberty half dollar first appeared in 1916 as part of a sweeping redesign of American silver coinage, born from a creative misunderstanding inside the U.S. Mint.

 1943 No Mint Mark Half Dollar